amendx/vue-dndrop/README.md

 > Note that `should-accept-drop` is fired before every `drag-start`, and before every `drag-end`, but has been omitted here for clarity.

-The `dragResult` parameter has the format:
+The `dragResult` parameter has the following format:

 ```js
 dragResult: {